nnhsse202223/scheduling-app/README.md

 ## Platform Requirements
   - *Javascript Version Compatibility on [w3schools](https://www.w3schools.com/js/js_versions.asp), check which version we use*
+    - *definitely forgot that Node.js is seperate from Javascript oops, check what version Node.js we're using and its platform requirements*
   - Node.js

 ## Installation & Running Code
   - [Download Node.js](https://nodejs.org/en/download)
     - You'll need to install Node on personal computers as well as chromebooks if you want to code outside of class.
-  - *the ownership of this doc needs to be moved from a school email to a personal one/given to Mr. Schmit* [Installation & Running Code](https://docs.google.com/document/d/1ALOxzGyS3BOwQFgnIHnT7ABrvpJEfU8J2q1Bybjsdqk/edit?usp=sharing)
-  - Once you have node, you shouldn't need to install npm.
+  - Once you have Node, you shouldn't need to install npm.
 We use a few packages that you'll need to install.
-Run these commands in the terminal (the VScode one should be fine): "npm install fs","npm install express", and "npm install nodemon"
+Run these commands in the terminal (the VScode one should be fine): *npm install fs*, *npm install express*, and *npm install nodemon*
-  - Running code: if you want to test code without the sever, you'll need to uncomment the line "script()" in Database.js, then you can just type in the terminal "node Database.js"
+  - Running code: if you want to test code without the sever, you'll need to uncomment the line "script()" in Database.js, then you can just type in the terminal *node Database.js*
-  - Running the server: input "npm start" into the VScode terminal, and then you can control click the localhost website to see it running.
+  - Running the server: input *npm start* into the VScode terminal, and then you can control click the localhost website to see it running.
 To stop the server, press *Ctrl + C* and then type *Y* when it asks.

 ## Configuring Project